888 & Cassava Bingo Sites

 - Cassava and Self Exclusion

-- Cassava Enterprises (Gibraltar) Limited is a wholly owned subsidiary of 888 Holdings plc
+- Cassava Enterprises (Gibraltar) Limited was a wholly owned subsidiary of 888 Holdings plc

-- They specialise in secure internet transaction processing
+- They specialised in secure internet transaction processing

-- Cassava Enterprises is based, licensed and regulated in Gibraltar (until 2014 this meant they were authorised to operate in the UK too)
+- Cassava Enterprises was based, licensed and regulated in Gibraltar (until 2014 this meant they were authorised to operate in the UK too)

 - Cassava Enterprises does not actually own any bingo sites and in fact there is no such thing as a Cassava bingo site!
 When players use the term Cassava bingo site they generally mean some kind of an 888/ Dragonfish bingo site, but these terms can be extremely confusing because of the distinction between 888 owned and 888 licensed sites, and between the Dragonfish software and the Dragonfish network.

-Cassava provide transaction and management services to online bingo sites (and casinos) owned by 888 Holdings or subsidiaries, or powered by Dragonfish (the business-to-business arm of 888 Holdings).
-Their services cover literally hundreds of bingo sites and new Cassava bingo sites (i.e. 888/Dragonfish bingo sites) are being launched all the time.
+Cassava provided transaction and management services to online bingo sites (and casinos) owned by 888 Holdings or subsidiaries, or powered by Dragonfish (the business-to-business arm of 888 Holdings).
+Their services covered literally hundreds of bingo sites and new Cassava bingo sites (i.e. 888/Dragonfish bingo sites) are being launched all the time.

-- Licensing and Compliance – Cassava used to look after this for a very large number of bingo sites (and slots sites), and they still do for non UK players.
-Cassava Enterprises (Gibraltar) holds licence number 022 from the Gibraltar Gaming Commission but this licence is now held by Virtual Global Digital Services Limited, another member of the 888 family.
+- Licensing and Compliance – Cassava used to look after this for a very large number of bingo sites (and slots sites), for non UK players until quite recently.
+Cassava Enterprises (Gibraltar) held licence number 022 from the Gibraltar Gaming Commission but this licence is now held by Virtual Global Digital Services Limited, another member of the 888 family.

 - For UK players, the situation changed in November 2014.
 In order to operate in the UK after that date, bingo sites must be regulated by the UK Gambling Commission; the UK licence for all these bingo sites is held by 888 UK Limited (a member of the same corporate group as Cassava).

 - Management of Sites – again, Cassava used to provide management services for a vast number of bingo sites powered by 888 and Dragonfish software but now, for UK players, the same function is carried out by 888 UK Limited.
-Virtual Digital Services Limited, performs this function for players in EU member states.
+Virtual Digital Services Limited now performs this function for players in EU member states.

-- Payment Processing – Cassava provide transaction services including payment processing to all these bingo sites and when you make a deposit at any bingo site whose licence is held by 888 UK Limited, Cassava is the name you will see on your credit card or bank statement (we believe this has now changed).
+- Payment Processing – Cassava provided transaction services including payment processing to all these bingo sites and when you made a deposit at any bingo site whose licence is held by 888 UK Limited, Cassava was the name you would see on your credit card or bank statement (we believe this has now changed).